jagreehal/trycatch-vs-neverthrow-vs-effect/src/comparison/data-pipeline.md

 ## The Approaches

-### 1. The awaitly Approach
+### 1. The Awaitly Approach
 *High readability, built-in caching and resume.*

-awaitly excels here because caching and resume state are first-class features.
+Awaitly excels here because caching and resume state are first-class features.
 You don't need to wrap your logic in external helper functions; you just configure the step with a `key`.

 ```typescript
 // Built-in caching and resume